COMP2160-Game-Development/Prac-02/README.md

 If you play the game now, pressing the boost button should make the player's car speed-up, but it never slows back down!
 Add another method, such as ```EndTurbo(InputAction.CallbackContext context)```, and assign it to your turbo action's ```canceled``` Callback.
 Use this method to turn off the turbo feature, so the boost will turn on when the player presses the button, and off when they release.

-### CHECKPOINT!
-Save, commit and push your work now.
+### Cleaning up your code
+We've made a lot of long equations today!
+If you haven't already, consider going through your methods and seeing where things can be cleaned up.
+While we want to make sure our code is efficient, we also want to ensure it is readable, and values aren't being repeated, so as to avoid code smell.
+Consider some of the values you are working with and if anything can be made a bit neater.
+(Hint: do you still need to calculate the distance between cars to get magnitude?)

+Chat to your demonstrator when being marked off for advise on making your code clearer.

 ## Prac Complete!
-Save, commit and push your work now.

-### Marks for today
-To receive a mark, show your demonstrator:
+To receive your mark for today, show your demonstrator:
-* Your code for moving the car.
+* Your code for moving the cars.
 * Your code for handling boosting, and why you did it that way.
 * Your controls.

+Good job!
+Don't forget to save, commit and push your work!
+See you next time!